 While the Marvel Universe continues to grow both onscreen and in the comics, there are some creations too weird, too obscure and too unusual to find their way back into the limelight.
 Some characters need to be forgotten and stay forgotten.
-Here is a list of odd, strange and sometimes insane characters that have been developed by Marvel.
+Here is a list of odd, strange and sometimes insane characters that have been developed by Marvel that you probably won’t see in the MCU anytime soon.

 Fritz von Meyer was once a Nazi scientist.
 An expert in apiculture (beekeeping), he discovered highly intelligent bees whose hive was bombarded by meteorites.
 Fritz built a device to control the bees with, but it failed.
 The bees killed him and his conscience dissipated into the bees.
 Fritz became one with the bees and able to control them with his thoughts.